DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/faq-trouble-shooting/map-value/index.rst

 Access Map Values
 =====================

-When project requirements getting complex, we need **Vision** nodes to process multiplt items or multiple inputs to accomplish our goal.
+When project requirements getting complex, we need **Vision** nodes to process multiply items or multiple inputs to accomplish our goal.
-Therefore, you would need to access different indecies within the map.
+Therefore, you would need to access different indices within the map.
-Such as **Picking Sort**, **Reconstruct**, **DA Alignment** nodes outputs, they produces a sequence of results and you can use variables or ``loop_iteration`` to access differnt elements in sequence.
+Such as **Picking Sort**, **Reconstruct**, **DA Alignment** nodes outputs, they produces a sequence of results and you can use variables or ``loop_iteration`` to access different elements in sequence.

 .. image:: Images/general.png
     :align: center